shuo-ding/Flarum-Tags-Auto-Generator/README.md

 Please first delete all entries (BACKUP FIRST, as your old tags will be deleted totally) in your Tags table before pasting the script in your mysql console

 I include a WindowsApp.zip for you to run it directly from your Windows PC.
+You can also download my code and build it in Visual Studio 2019.

-You can modify the config.txt file to be the format you like.
+You can modify the config.txt file to be the perfect format you like.
-Please note the "end" string is used to split rows and it has to be there.
+Please note the "end" string is used to seperate rows and it has to be there.
 You need to input 5 parameters for each row: Name, Slug, Desc, Color, and Icon, which are seperated by "/".
 The first row following each "end" is the Top level tag, and the rests are sub-tags.
 The last "end" must be remained there in the end of the txt file.